War of 1812

 Most Americans know only that it produced “The Star Spangled Banner.''
 But Americans were the aggressors, looting and burning York — today, Toronto — in 1813.

 The British returned the favor in 1814, burning Washington, D.C., including the Capitol and White House.

-As the center of the lucrative fur trade, this region had a few dogs in the fight.
+As the center of the lucrative fur trade, the western Great Lakes region had a few dogs in the fight.

 Villa Louis in Prairie du Chien, Wis., reenacted the siege and capture of that fur-trade post by British troops and their Indian allies.

 Fort Mackinac on Mackinac Island reenacted its capture that day by British forces, accompanied by the replica sloop Friends Good Will, a fur-trade ship seized by the British a few days after their victory and conscripted into the Royal Navy.

 The home of the Friends Good Will, the Michigan Maritime Museum in South Haven, showed a War of 1812 bicentennial exhibit, "War on the Great Lakes!''